 - Agile Product Management with Scrum – by Roman Pichler

 One of the very much ‘standards’ and almost considered as a classic.
-Even despite the fact that Agile itself should only be seen as a tool instead of a religion.
+Even despite the fact that Agile itself should only be seen as a tool instead of religion.

 - The Hard Thing about Hard Things – by Ben Horowitz

 Written with so much passion that you can almost feel the tension from the situations Ben is describing.
 Even though internet businesses themselves may have worked differently in the past, the critical questions remain the same.

 - High Output Management – by Andy Grove

 A rather traditional approach to a lot of topics and I’d love to challenge the ‘High Output Management’ approach with a ‘High Outcome Management’ idea one day.
 But still incredibly valuable for Product Managers looking to lead teams.